Is your lawn organic? (Think barefoot kids and wild salmon)

 - Wash away in heavy rains

-- The toxic runoff ends up in lakes, streams, and oceans
+- The toxic runoff ends up in lakes, streams, and ultimately the ocean

 - Create a toxic playground for kids and pets